mohitransubhe-supernatural/quasar-template/README.md

 # Quasar Template

-A free and beautiful Quasar template.
+A beautiful Quasar template.
 This template also includes a variety of features that are required for admin template needs.

 It is a fully responsive template built using the Quasar framework that makes it available for all screen sizes from big